developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 When associated with an app, DataWedge can be invoked to scan and acquire (input) the data, format or append (process) it in a specified way, and pass (output) it to the associated app when the app comes to the foreground.
 DataWedge also includes Profile0, which works with any application currently in the foreground and contains baseline settings that can be tailored to individual needs.
 This allows DataWedge to be used out of the box with no little or no pre-configuration required.

+**Important**: Control of barcode scanning hardware is exclusive**.
+When DataWedge is active, Scanner and Barcode APIs of apps such as Enterprise Browser and others will be inoperative.
+Likewise, when an app such as Enterprise Browser controls the scanning hardware, other apps (including DataWedge) are locked out.
+It is therefore important to understand how to take control of a device's scanner hardware and, if necessary, release it to other apps when scanning is complete.

-**Note: This guide describes DataWedge for Android.
-Features and usage of Windows verions may vary slightly**.
+_**This guide describes DataWedge for Android.
+Features and usage of Windows versions may vary slightly**_.

 ##Profiles
 Profiles contain information about how DataWedge should behave with an associated application, and provide a means to allow different apps that might be acquiring the same data to do different things with it.
 For example, while "App A" might require that a TAB be sent after each dataset is passed from DataWedge, "App B" might require the ENTER key to be pressed instead.
 Through Profiles, DataWedge can be configured to process the same set of captured data according to the requirements of any number of individual applications.
 A single Profile also can be created to handle data in the same way for a group of applications.